-This is a Foreign Judgment Collection Action
+This Is a Foreign Judgment Collection Action

-The putative respondent to this appeal, Baker Boyer National Bank (the "Bank"), loaned money to a man named James P. Foust, Jr. (the "Debtor").
-(Turnover Order, Ex.
+Respondent Baker Boyer National Bank (the "Bank") loaned money to James Foust (the "Debtor").
+(Ex.
 1, p.
 2.)
-After his refusal to repay the loan, the Bank obtained a judgment against the Debtor in Washington State.
-(Id.)
-The judgment is currently valued at approximately

-\$1.4 million.
-The judgment was later enrolled in the courts of this state pursuant to the Uniform Enforcement of Foreign Judgments Act, NRS 17.330 et seq.
+The Debtor refused to repay the loan, and the Bank obtained a \$1.4 million judgment.
+The judgment was later enrolled in this state pursuant to the Uniform Enforcement of Foreign Judgments Act, NRS 17.330 et seq.
 (Id.)